 What I thought:

 I found “The Bear and the Nightingale” by Katherine Arden through Bookish First.
-I received “The Girl in the Tower” as an Advanced Reader Copy (ARC) and I needed to read the first book before I even thought of reading the second book.
-That day, I picked up the audiobook on audible and fell in love with an amazing plot told by a spectacular narrator.
+I received “The Girl in the Tower” as an Advanced Reader Copy (ARC), and I needed to read the first book before I even thought of reading the second book.
+That day, I picked up the audiobook on audible and fell in love with a fantastic plot told by a spectacular narrator.

 “Wild birds die in cages.”